Best Practices for eCommerce Payments

 Read the Risk Manager FAQ to learn more.

 Monitor Declined Cards

 Declined cards can be a sign that someone is trying to pay using stolen credit card information.
-If you notice an order with mismatched billing and delivery information, review possible attempts to use multiple cards by logging into your Dashboard, selecting Sales > Transaction Status.
+If you notice an order with mismatched billing and shipping information, review possible attempts to use multiple cards by logging in to your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.

 eCommerce Platform Merchants